paulkl1/notes/README.md

 You can test it with Postman or just by using Swagger.
 The endpoint is: "https://localhost:7077/swagger", "https://localhost:7077/notes"

-I spend about 2 hours and there are a lot points for improvement, but the first version is api is working fine.
+I spend about 2 hours and there are still a lot of points for improvement, but the first version of api is working fine.

 Next step I would add Unit Tests, do some refactoring - for instance add authenctfication for MongoDB, add new fucntionality and refactor exsiting when requirements will be specified.
 Also I would create a frontend.